lcdems/lcd-people/README.md

 #### 1. Page Template

 Create a new page and select the "Member Profile" template from the Page Attributes section.
 The profile will be displayed automatically to logged-in users.
-Users without a linked person record will see a message.
+Users without a linked person record will still see their dashboard with basic contact information from their WordPress user account, but no membership data.

 #### 2. Shortcode